SEAL-Embedded/sigtekx/experiments/README.md

 # Experiments Directory

-Benchmark execution and reporting for ionosense-hpc-lib.
+Benchmark execution and reporting for sigtekx.

 ## Directory Structure